 The inactive ingredients in COVERSYL PLUS LD 2.5/0.625 and COVERSYL PLUS 5/1.25 tablets

 contain lactose monohydrate, magnesium stearate, hydrophobic colloidal silica anhydrous,

 maltodextrin, sodium starch glycollate type A, macrogol 6000, glycerol, hypromellose,

 Manufacturer and Sponsor

-COVERSYL® PLUS are products discovered by Servier Research International.
+COVERSYL® PLUS are products discovered by Servier Research International which are distributed

 8 Cato Street